Rosillon2001/water_jug/README.md

 # Project Setup

-Once the repo is cloned, navigate/locate into the root folder and install the project dependencies using this command:
+Once the repository is cloned, navigate/locate into the root folder and install the project dependencies using this command:

 ```
 npm install